athertahir/deep-learning-time-series-forecasting/chapter_24/Lab21.md

 ```

-We can use this function to load all input signal data for a given
-group, such as train or test.
+We can use this function to load all input signal data for a given group, such as train or test.

-The loaddatasetgroup() function below loads all input signal data and the
-output data for
+The load dataset group() function below loads all input signal data and the output data for
 a single group using the consistent naming conventions between the train and test directories.

 ```